sammyrulez/orik-ssh-tunnel/README.md

 Mac OS SSH tunnel manager UI

-Tired of having hard time remembering what tulle was active and not, what remote service was what, poer numebr binding...
+Tired of having a hard time remembering what tulle was active and not, what remote service was what, port number binding...
 I end up building this tool.
 I hope it helps you as well.

-If there is any feature you that would be usefull please open a issue
+If there is any feature you that would be usefullplease open an issue

 ## Features

 * Read your _~/.ssh/config_ file and build a top bar menu
-* Open a ssh tunnel on the selected item
+* Open an ssh tunnel on the selected item
-* Preferences and labeling: you can label remote hosts (ecpetialy those that do not have dns or very long host names ) with a short name ( ie _"Database"_ ) for each bastion.
+* Preferences and labeling: you can label remote hosts (especially those that do not have DNS or very long hostnames ) with a short name ( ie _"Database"_ ) for each bastion.
 Preferences are managed with a simple CSV file and you can share it (or portions of it )with your coworkers
-* _"copy url in clipboard"_: if you set in te prefernces the protocl to use on a specific port, the ready to use url will be copied into the clipboard. supported urls : _http, https, ssh_.
+* _"copy url in clipboard"_: if you set in the preferences CVS file the protocol to use on a specific port, the ready to use url will be copied into the clipboard.
+Supported protocols : _http, https, ssh_.
 If no protol is specified then _localhost:local_port_number_ format will be used

 ## Planned Features

-* Ask for password and support password protectect custom key files
+* Ask for password and support password protected custom key files
-* Prefereces GUI
+* Preferences GUI

 ## Installation